 2. Environmental Protection

 When waste is dumped carelessly, it pollutes soil, water, and air.
 Proper systems reduce greenhouse gas emissions, especially methane from landfills.
+According to National Geographic, recycling plays a key role in reducing environmental damage.

 If you need to explain the importance of waste management, it comes down to this: it safeguards ecosystems and helps fight climate change.